© Crown copyright 2018

 In order to prepare the UK’s statute book for its exit from the EU the UK government will be passing technical changes through statutory legislation in Parliament over the coming months, using powers under the EU (Withdrawal) Act 2018.
 The government will be publishing detailed guidance alongside any legislative changes and will work closely with business representatives, trade associations and stakeholders on the implications.

-The Intellectual Property Office has also published a factsheet on intellectual property rights and EU exit.
+The Intellectual Property Office has also published a factsheet on intellectual property rights and Brexit.

 This notice is meant for guidance only.
 You should consider whether you need separate professional advice before making specific preparations.